 The northern section

-This part of the Mill Road project covers the 8.9km section of the Redoubt Road-Mill Road corridor starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.
+This part of the Mill Road project covers the northern 8.9km section of the Redoubt Road-Mill Road corridor starting at the State Highway One (SH1) on- and off-ramps on Redoubt Road running east, then south along Redoubt Road to the Redoubt Road/Mill Road intersection.

 From here, the corridor continues south along Mill Road, ending south of Alfriston Road near the intersection of Mill Road and Popes Road.
 It also includes a short section along Hollyford Drive to the north of Redoubt Road and a portion of Murphys Road from a new intersection on Redoubt Road to Flat Bush School Road.